Image-X-Institute/mri_distortion_toolkit/docsrc/phantom_design.md

     Slice.draw_slice()
 ```

-Note that this to create any CAD, this script has to be executed as a FreeCAD macro.
+Note that this to create any CAD, this script has to be [executed as a FreeCAD macro](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/FreeCADsetup.html).
 Otherwise, it simply create a python object that holds the geometric parameters.

 You have almost complete freedom to alter the slice shape and size, and also change where the marker positions are.
-For some inspiration, see [here]().
 Obviously to build a useful 3D phantom, you will need to stack multiple slices on top of each other.
-A simple example of building a multi slice phantom (again with mostly default [parameters]()) is below:
+A simple example of building a multi slice phantom (again with mostly default [parameters](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/code_docs.html#module-mri_distortion_toolkit.PhantomDesigner)) is below:

 ```python
 from pathlib import Path